-- After the volume for A1 (A2, A3) or B is entered, the ProMix 2KE controller calculates the new k-factor and shows it on Calibration 1 (Screen 22) and Calibration 2 (Screen 23). - 11.
-Before you begin production, clear the system of solvent and prime it with material. - a.
-Go to Mix mode. - b.
+- After the volume for A or B is entered, the ProMix 2KE controller calculates the new pump factor and shows it on Calibration 1 (Screen 22) and Calibration 2 (Screen 23). - 11.
+Before you begin production, clear the system of solvent and prime it with material. - Go to Mix mode. - b.
 Trigger the gun into a grounded metal pail until mixed material flows from the gun nozzle.